 In order to be eligible to apply for admission, you need to have completed a qualifying exam.
 For Norwegians applicants this means that you must have achieved generel studiekompetanse by taking a 3 year exam from videregående skole.

 When you apply for admission in Denmark, it is not possible to improve your grade point average in quota 1 by improving single subject grades or by supplementing subjects after finishing your qualifying exam.
-This means that the conversion to a Danish grade point average from a Swedish diploma will be converted on the basis of your original førstegangsvitnemål/primærvitnemål.
+This means that the conversion to a Danish grade point average from a Norwegian diploma will be converted on the basis of your original førstegangsvitnemål/primærvitnemål.
 If you do have a copy of a førstegangsvitnemål/primærvitnemål, you may possibly be eligible for admission in quota 2.

 Other vitnemål can be used to fulfill the specific requirements, if these are not fulfilled by the subjects on your førstegangsvitnemål/primævitnemål.